Kashif-E/Popular-Movies-App-using-Jepack-retrofit-coroutines-and-MVVM/README.md

 #  A Simple Popular Movies App Using Latest Android Development techniques
-Popular movies app is built with TMDB API to promote MAD skills, Clean architecture and show case modern android development techniques, such as coroutines, room database , data store instead of shared preferences and jetpack components working in harmony with retrofit to parse and display data.
+Popular movies app is built with TMDB API to promote MAD skills, Clean architecture and showcase modern android development techniques, such as coroutines, room database , data store instead of shared preferences and jetpack components working in harmony with retrofit to parse and display data.

 Libraries Used: